Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 24-Hour Surveillance

-Rest assured that if your building is vacant or fully occupied, it is always being monitored.
-In the event a fire does break out, your building is set up to receive the fastest response from emergency personnel.
+Even if your building is vacant or fully occupied, it is always being monitored.
+If a fire does break out, your building can receive the fastest response from emergency personnel.

-If you already have a fire monitoring system in place, are you keeping it code compliant?
-The National Fire Alarm & Signaling Code, NFPA 72, gets updated every one to two years, so it’s something that will need to be addressed on an almost annual basis.
-It usually takes Minnesota a couple extra years to adopt the latest code, but this is still way more frequent than the 30-year gaps between updates in the past.When thinking about your building's fire monitoring system, when was the last time you had it serviced or inspected?
-Probably when you first purchased it.
-If that’s the case, then it’s long overdue for you to upgrade your system.
+If you already have a fire monitoring system in place, you need to keep it code compliant.
+The National Fire Alarm & Signaling Code, NFPA 72, gets updated every three years.
+It usually takes Minnesota a couple extra years to adopt the latest code.
+Ask yourself: when was the last time you had your building’s fire monitoring system serviced or inspected?
+If the last inspection occurred at first purchase, it’s long overdue for you to upgrade your system.

-For starters, older alarm and detection systems are not equipped to respond to quick and intense fires.
+Older alarm and detection systems are not equipped to respond to quick and intense fires.
 Building and interior furnishing materials have changed over the years.
-Furniture, appliances, the range of plastic products, and other modern materials all burn at a faster rate than the furnishings of old.
+Furniture, appliances, the range of plastic products, and other modern materials all burn at a faster rate than older furnishings.
 This leaves you with less time to respond to an emergency, and if your system isn’t performing optimally, it can lead to a total loss.

-Older fire suppression and sprinkler systems become increasingly difficult and expensive to maintain.
+Older fire suppression and sprinkler systems are difficult and expensive to maintain.
 Plus, the impact that years of heat, humidity, and cold have on wires and circuit boards makes them susceptible to failure.
-Think about the improvements made to technology in the span of just 5 years.
-If you are using a 5-year-old phone, there is no way it is still functioning unless you update it.In fact, you’ve likely replaced it entirely.
-The same idea is applied here, only the stakes are much higher.

 Design a System that Works for You

-Whether you are looking to upgrade or start fresh with a fire monitoring system, there are a few things to consider pertaining to your building type and use such as size, location, industry, and features.
-These variables will dictate what specific features will need to be included to make a code-compliant protection system.
+Whether you are looking to upgrade or start fresh with a fire monitoring system, focus on size, location, industry, and features.
+These variables will dictate what specific features you’ll need to make a code-compliant protection system.

-Additionally, it's critical to assess cold and hot weather performance when customizing a fire safety system.
+Additionally, assess cold and hot weather performance when customizing a fire safety system.
 Freezing temperatures can place fire safety systems at risk, rendering them ineffective if there is a rupture.

-Having 24-hour vigilance for fire protection is great, but what systems do you have in place to protect your building, and its occupants, against other threats such as vandalism or theft?
-For this, a customized security system can go a long way.
+Having 24-hour vigilance for fire protection is great, but it’s just one part of building security.
+How can you protect your building and its occupants against other threats, like vandalism or theft?
+For this, a customized security system with intrusion detection can help.
 From camera placement and video storage capacity, to control access systems, the precautions you have in place can be the difference between peace of mind and chaos.

-Predictive analytics determined that in the coming 20 years, 75% of all homes in the United States will be broken into, regardless of the neighborhood.
-This shocking statistic begins to make more sense considering 46.9% of people don’t have a home security system installed in their home.
+Over the next 20 years, 75% of all homes in the United States will be broken into, regardless of the neighborhood.
+This shocking statistic begins to make more sense, considering 46.9% of people don’t have a home security system installed in their home.

-For owners and operators of industrial, commercial, and/or residential buildings, having your security system monitored is a best practice for minimizing financial and legal risk.
+For owners and operators of industrial, commercial, and/or residential buildings, having your security system monitored helps reduce financial and legal risk.
 This form of access control/security monitoring generally has the following features:

 - Detectors (cameras)